Electronic Timestamping: Definition and Usage

 For high-value documents, qualified timestamping is recommended.

-When to Use Timestamping
+When to use timestamping

-- Calls for tenders (submission deadline)
+- Calls for tender (submission deadline)

 - Intellectual property (creation date)